raymondpambuan/awscc-terraform-ec2/README.md

 }
 </pre>

-5. Create a local file for the private key.
+7. Create a local file for the private key.
+This allows SSH access as it serves as authentication keys.

 <pre>
 resource "local_file" "private_key" {